Are you confused about how often to update your blog?

 But if you’re a small business owner or writer like me at least once a week is my short answer.
 Any less and it will be hard for you and your readers to keep up interest.

-If you want to tap into the power of blogging to grow your business or establish yourself as a writer set yourself a goal and stick to it.
+If you want to tap into the power of blogging to grow your business or prove yourself as a writer set yourself a goal and stick to it.
 First decide on a posting schedule of once a week (or twice, three times, daily or how ever often you can realistically manage it) and then make time for it.

 Sticking to a Blog Posting Schedule